 - There are any other symptoms that you are concerned about.

 Food poisoning is common and most of us will recognise the scenario.
-You ate something that looked (or smelled) a little dodgy, or you were abroad in a country where it isn't safe to drink the water, and you had a salad.
-Washed in the water you know you shouldn't drink.
+You ate something that looked (or smelled) a little odd, or you were abroad in a country where it isn't safe to drink the water, and you had a salad which had been washed in the water you know you shouldn't drink.
 A few hours later you get tummy ache, and you are being sick (vomiting) and running backwards and forwards to the toilet.
-There are pet names for it in different parts of the world: Delhi belly, Kathmandu quickstep, Montezuma's revenge, Karachi crouch.
-But you can pick it up pretty much anywhere, including your own home.
+You can pick up a germ causing food poisoning pretty much anywhere, including your own home.